 Ms Ann Brannigan graduated from UCD in 1993 and completed her specialist training in general and colorectal surgery.
 Having completed training in Ireland, Ms. Brannigan was an International Colorectal Fellow in the Cleveland Clinic in Ohio.
 She was awarded a Fellowship in the Centre for Minimal Access Surgery in St Josephs Hospital in Hamilton Ontario, Canada.

-Invasive(keyhole) surgery, cancer of the colon and rectum, inflammatory bowel disease; treatment of anorectal disease (haemhorroids, fissures and fistula)
+Minimally Invasive(keyhole) surgery, cancer of the colon and rectum, inflammatory bowel disease; treatment of anorectal disease (haemhorroids, fissures and fistula)

 laparoscopic cholecystectomy, hernia repair (both simple and complex), endoscopy, and minor surgical procedures